 The Bishop Mackenzie International Schools (BMIS) The Bishop Mackenzie International Schools (BMIS) is an international, coeducational, day school, which offers an educational program from kindergarten through grade 12 for pupils of all nationalities.
 The school year comprises of three trimesters extending from mid-August to early December, from early January through late March, and early April to late June.

 Organization: The school operates as a not-for-profit trust under Malawi law, governed by a board of trustees elected from among the parents.

 Finances: In the 2020-2021 school year, the school’s income is derived almost entirely from tuition fees.
-There is a two-tier fee structure for Malawian tax payers and non-tax payers.
-Annual (non-taxpayer) tuition rates are as follows: K-grade 5: $16,434; grades 6-10: $23,499; and grades 11-12: $25,110.
+There is a two-tier fee structure for Malawian taxpayers and non-taxpayers.
+Annual (non-taxpayer) tuition are as follows: K-5 $16,434, 6-10 $23,499 and 11-12 $25,110.
 There are parent deposits of $2,000 for the first child and $1,000 for second and subsequent children, with a refundable deposit (30 days’ notice) of $2,500.
-The school also charges an annual $100 registration fee per student and $50 refundable book deposit per student.
-(All fees are quoted in U.S. dollars and apply to students whose parents have tax-free status in Malawi.)
+There is also an annual $100 registration fee per student and a $50 refundable book deposit per student.
+(All fees are quoted in USD and apply to students whose parents have tax-free status in Malawi).

 Special Needs: Download the Special Needs Profile (Special Needs Malawi, Lilongwe) for this school to learn more about their capability to support students with exceptionalities.

 This Fact Sheet is intended to provide general information.
 Prospective users of the schools may wish to inquire further of A/OPR/OS or contact the school directly for more specific and up-to-date information.
 Information and statistics are current as of September 2021 and are provided by the school.